 Did you know you can climb ice just over an hour from Toronto, Ontario?

-There are some great places to ice climb in Ontario such as Thunder Bay, Lake Superior, Muskoka, and Huntsville but usually the long drive makes it less desirable as a day trip.
+There are some great places to ice climb in northern Ontario but usually the long drive makes it less desirable as a day trip.
 Most people have no idea that they can ice climb less than one hour from Toronto!
 One of the main locations, Tiffany Falls in Hamilton, has a spectacular horseshoe shaped waterfall where the ice is thick and peaks at 80-ft high.
 This is a great destination for large groups and the Alpine Club climbs there on Sundays while ONE AXE Pursuits has exclusive rights from Monday to Saturday.
-At this time, general public is not allowed to climb without a ONE AXE guide or ACC.
+At this time, the general public is not allowed to climb without a ONE AXE guide or ACC.
 Unfortunately, for the last few years, Tiffany Falls hasn’t formed well due to the warm temperatures.

 Enter new favourite location: Ice climbing in Elora, Ontario just 90 minutes from Toronto, Ontario, Canada.
 The natural ice climbs in Elora usually form later in the season and for those who have climbed Scary Pillar, you know that the natural forming climbs are not really beginner routes and can easily pump you out because they are so steep.
 After a year of Tiffany Falls having insufficient ice and a lot of disappointed clients, ONE AXE Pursuits decided to take matters into their own hands.
 With permission from the township, they procured the equipment to pump the river water up to the top of a section of cliff.
 This allows ONE AXE to create easier grade ice climbs and offer courses earlier in the season and routes that are designed specifically for the beginner climber.